scrabbletank/farhome-rules/rulesdoc.md

 #### Nondetection
 *4th Level*
 - **Casting Time:** 10 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** 24 hours

 For the duration of the spell a creature is undetectable by most forms of magic.
-Any spell of 4th level or below that grants sight does not see this creature, and locate spells of a similar level fail to find them.
-When using spells of 5th level or higher, such as _Scrying_, roll your spellcasting roll against the _Scrying_ spellcasting roll, staying undetectable on success.
+Any spell of 4th level or below that grants sight does not see this creature, and locate spells of a similar level failure to find them.
+When spells of 5th level or higher, such as _Scrying_, attempt to detect the creature make a spellcasting roll against the spell's spellcasting roll.
+On success the creature remains undetected by that spell.

 You may target an additional creature for every level above 4th.